kaesetoast/elementary-cursors/README.md

 elementary Cursor Theme
 =======================

-A cursor theme for elementary OS
+A cursor theme for elementary OS.
+This work is licenced under the Creative Commons Attribution-Share Alike 3.0

 ###Installing